 Medical treatment of diarrhea depends on the cause.
 Infectious causes often resolve on their own, but some may require antibiotic therapy.
 Nutrient-induced diarrhea (lactose intolerance) can be helped by avoiding certain foods.
 Medicines may be required in order to treat diarrhea for such conditions as microscopic colitis or inflammatory bowel disease.
 Special diets, such as a gluten-free diet or a low-FODMAP diet, may also enhance the resolution of diarrhea.

 If you suffer from recurrent bouts of diarrhea, or you’ve had diarrhea for more than a few days and it’s not getting any better, call Edmunds Gastroenterology to schedule a consultation with Dr. Edmunds.
-Or you can book an appointment using the online scheduler.
+You can also book an appointment using the online scheduler.